pierspad/pierspad/README.md

 <div align="center">

-## 📚 My Skills
+## Skills ?

-None - I improvise in this dark land called life. <br>
+I have no skills - I improvise in this dark land called life. <br>
 ;)

 </div>